-Federal regulations require that researchers obtain legally effective, documented, voluntary informed consent from prospective subjects (or subjects' legally authorized representative) before subjects may be included in research.
+Federal regulations require that researchers obtain legally effective, documented, voluntary informed consent from prospective subjects (or subjects' legally authorized representatives) before subjects may be included in research.

 The primary purpose of informed consent is to protect the prospective human subjects.
 Informed consent provides the individual with the pertinent information regarding the research in which s/he is being asked to participate, and the opportunity to make an informed decision regarding whether or not to participate in the research.

 Keep in mind that obtaining informed consent is a continuous process throughout the research, not simply a one-time event when a subject signs a form.

 Work to communicate clearly and effectively with their participants and to build trust and cooperation.